adityajain15/cincityApp/post.md

 many such clusters from countries with strong cinematic traditions such as Italy, Iran, India, Turkey and Japan.

-> NOTE: "1900s" as in 1900-1999 or 1900-1909?
-You may need to say "first decade"
-> if you mean the latter.

-Sometimes clusters form around cinematic time periods, such as a cluster of short black-and-white movies from the 1900s.
+Sometimes clusters form around cinematic time periods, such as a cluster of short black-and-white movies from the early 20th century.

-> NOTE: Deleted "it is observed" here, which is a good example of unnecessary
-> passive voice!

 As we go from the left to the right the number of reviews of a movie increases.
 As a result popular movies stand out by themselves, far away from the crowd.